 The contents of the box were in their original packaging until the early 1990’s.
 That’s when efforts were made to preserve the outfit.
 The skirt and jacket —a perfect size 6— now lie flat, with a suggestion of a human form created by acid-free tissue paper, carefully folded inside the sleeves.
 The dark shell blouse that Jackie wore underneath the jacket is there as well, so are her blue pumps, a matching purse and her hose.
 The box is kept in a windowless room.
 The air inside is changed six times an hour and the temperature is kept at a temperature that never dips below 65-degrees and never hovers higher than 68-degrees.
 Humidity is maintained at 40-percent.
 Officials believe that in this environment, the suit will last indefinitely.

 And there it remains today.
 It’s stored in a custom-designed corrugated board box which rests on a gray steel shelf in a secured area of an annexed warehouse in Maryland belonging to the National Archives.
-It’s never been cleaned.
+It’s never been cleaned, nor will it be.

 In the mid-1990s, the suit was moved to a new, second Archives building in College Park.
-In 2003, a deed of gift was secured from Caroline, by then the sole surviving heir.
+In 2003, a deed of gift was secured from Caroline Kennedy schlossberg, by that time, the sole surviving heir.
 She stipulated that the suit not be displayed for the life of the deed – 100 years.
 When it runs out in 2103, the right to display it can be renegotiated by the family.

 “While standing there I was handed Jackie’s pillbox hat and couldn’t help noticing the strands of her hair still beneath the hat pin.
 I could almost visualize her yanking it from her head.”